 You'll also want to keep an eye out for the flowered Fleurette, Honeysuckle, and Primrose decals affixed to milky white glass dinnerware sets if you’re looking for an affordable alternative to Jade-ite.
 Most of these pieces will be marked with the Fire-King logo in raised lettering on the bottoms or backs.

 The Meadow Green pattern is probably the least expensive of the Fire-King collectibles.
-This white Fire-King glass produced from 1967-1977 sports an avocado green floral pattern in both dinnerware pieces and matching baking ware (similar to some Pyrex dinnerware).
+This white Fire-King glass, produced from 1967 to 1977, sports an avocado green floral pattern in both dinnerware pieces and matching baking ware (similar to some Pyrex dinnerware).
 Prices on these pieces just coming into their own remain quite affordable.
 If you like it, collect it, and you might cash in someday as the value continues to increase.

-By way of comparison one example of Fire-King’s Jade-ite Restaurant Ware, the coffee mugs with a “C” handle, sell for $75-100 each now.
+By way of comparison one example of Fire-King’s Jade-ite Restaurant Ware, the coffee mugs with a “C” handle, sell for $75 to $100 each now.
 Find the same mug in white and you’ll likely pay more than $250 when shopping with a glassware dealer in the know.
-Add advertising slogans or logos to one of these heavy glass mugs and the price can jump up to $300-$500 or more.
-Matching flat-rimmed soup bowls usually sell in the range of $75-100 each.
+Add advertising slogans or logos to one of these heavy glass mugs and the price can jump up to $300 to $500 or more.
+Matching flat-rimmed soup bowls usually sell in the range of $75 to $100 each.
 And a ball pitcher can run in excess of $600 if you’re lucky enough to find one.
-These prices make the more plentiful “D” handle mugs, chili bowls, and standard cup and saucer sets look like bargains when you can pick them up for $10-15 apiece.
+These prices make the more plentiful “D” handle mugs, chili bowls, and standard cup and saucer sets look like bargains when you can pick them up for $10 to $15 apiece.

 Prices on the Sapphire Blue pieces have risen high enough that most owners of this glass feel more comfortable putting it on a shelf to admire than using it in the kitchen.
-A set of mixing bowls or a two-part covered round roasting pan might bring $50-75, while the majority of these pretty pieces sell in the $10-30 range.
+A set of mixing bowls or a two-part covered round roasting pan might bring $50 to $75, while the majority of these pretty pieces sell in the $10 to $30 range.
 Custard cups are the most commonly found items, bringing around $5 each in an antique shop.
 But mugs and dinnerware pieces, known as the Philbe pattern, generally sell for much more with a single mug bringing $50 to $200 or more depending on whether the glass is thick or thin.